You want smart political talk without the meltdowns?

 Let me see.

-Um, and you know what?
+And, you know what?

-Uh it was easily doable, and that was the part that people misunderstood.
+And that was the part that people misunderstood.

 She was on the show yesterday.

-Uh I don't dislike Lauren Bovert at all.
+I don't dislike Lauren Bobert at all.

-But they should have done it earlier.
+They should have done it earlier.

 But here's the problem, right?

-So so the whole point of being able to have a conversation and not agreeing on everything, right?
+So the whole point of being able to have a conversation and not agreeing on everything, right?

-We live in a society right now where everybody has to think the same, and everybody wants to be so different about their desire to be the same.
+We live in a society right now where everybody has to think the same and everybody wants to be so different about their desire to be the same.

 Like you have to think the same.